-Any federal financial aid recipient who withdraws from all classes is subject to a Federal Return of Title IV Aid Calculation.
+Any federal financial aid recipient who fails all courses in a semester (traditional students) or withdraws from all classes (traditional and non-traditional) is subject to a Federal Return of Title IV Aid Calculation.
 This calculation determines the amount of federal aid that the student and the school are eligible to retain along with the amount that must be returned to the student's lender and/or the federal government.
 Federal Aid is defined under the Financial Aid Section of the University Policy Handbook.